 Causes of Pale Gums in Dogs

-There are a number of health concerns that can cause pale gums in dogs.
+There are a number of urgent health concerns that can cause pale gums in dogs.
+Read on for a few of the most common.

 Pale gums are often a sign of anemia in dogs.
 Anemia occurs when there are not enough red blood cells circulating in the blood.
 Red blood cells carry oxygen to the tissues of the body.
 If there are not enough red blood cells, then the body's cells become deprived of oxygen and may die.